Thomas Björkman

 - Cover crop integration in vegetable cropping systems

-A major are of applied research is in the mechanism whereby cover crops can overcome limitations in soil quality and contribute to weed management in vegetable production systems.
-Significant funding was obtained in 2009 to develop multi-institutional programs to this end.
+A major area of applied research was in the mechanism whereby cover crops can overcome limitations in soil quality and contribute to weed management in vegetable production systems.
+That research informs the extension efforts that continues today.

-My related applied research involves facilitating selection for broccoli that consistently avoids premature arrest that is normally induced by high temperatures during the main growing season.
-Major funding was received in 2010 for and integrated project to establish an eastern broccoli industry based on new varieties derived from these selections.
+My related applied research involved facilitating selection for broccoli that consistently avoids premature arrest that is normally induced by high temperatures during the main growing season.
+Major USDA funding from 2009 to 2021 supported an integrated project to establish an eastern broccoli industry based on new varieties derived from these selections.

 Publications